loschke/awesome-windsurfrules/README.md

 Contributions are welcome!
 If you have a great `.windsurfrules` file to share:

 1. Fork this repository.
-2. Create a new folder in the `global_rules` or `workspace_rules` directory.
+2. Create a new folder in the `global_rules` or `.windsurfrules` directory.
 The folder name should follow this pattern:
    `technology-focus-windsurfrules-prompt-file`
    For example: `react-typescript-windsurfrules-prompt-file`
 3. Add your `global_rules.md` or `.windsurfrules` file to the new folder.